UKHO/docs/docs/quality-assurance/safety-modelling.md

  ** What tools to use

  Word, visio etc. Anything that lets you represent the bowtie diagram.
+The bowtie is a good visual way to show potential threats and impacts , but the most important thing is that you have carried out the analysis.